Lindsay Hoyle: Early life and career

-Backbench MP
+Parliamentary career

-In February 1996, Hoyle was chosen to stand as the Labour candidate for the Chorley constituency at the 1997 general election.
-He won the election with a majority of 9,870, becoming the first Labour MP for Chorley in eighteen years.
+In February 1996, Hoyle was chosen as the Labour candidate for Chorley at the 1997 general election; he was elected to Parliament as MP for Chorley with 53% of the vote and a majority of 9,870.

 In the days after the death of Diana, Princess of Wales, in August 1997, Hoyle asked for a new national children's hospital to be built as a memorial to her.
 A few days later, Hoyle wrote to airport operator BAA, operators of London Heathrow Airport, urging them to change the airport's name to Diana, Princess of Wales Airport.
-Neither proposal was carried out.
+However, neither proposal was carried out.

 Hoyle served as a member of the Trade and Industry Committee (later the Business Committee) from 1998 to 2010 and as a member of the European Scrutiny Committee from 2005 to 2010.
-He is currently the President of the All-Party British Gibraltar Group in Parliament (of which his father is the Treasurer) and a Vice Chair of the All-Party British Virgin Islands Group.
+He was previously the Honorary President of the All-Party British Gibraltar Group in Parliament (of which his father was the Treasurer) and a Vice Chair of the All-Party British Virgin Islands Group.

+Hoyle was re-elected as MP for Chorley at the 2001 general election with a decreased vote share of 52.3% and a decreased majority of 8,444.
+He was again re-elected at the 2005 general election with a decreased vote share of 50.7% and a decreased majority of 7,625.

 Hoyle clashed with then Prime Minister Tony Blair over issues such as Gibraltar and tuition fees.
 Regarding those clashes, Hoyle would say "I'm not anti-Tony; he made us electable and won three times.
 But there are principles and promises you don't break".

 Hoyle voted against the Lisbon Treaty in 2008.
-Hoyle is one of the few MPs who have not revealed whether they voted Leave or Remain in the 2016 referendum.
+He is one of the few MPs who have not revealed whether they voted Leave or Remain in the 2016 referendum.